 The Associate of Applied Science Business Administration & Accounting Technology, AAS degree program is a comprehensive combination of practical hands-on training and knowledge of contemporary office and accounting processes designed specifically for Alaskan business applications.
 Emphasis is on accounting applications and skills such as the QuickBooks® Pro and the Microsoft Office® 365 suite of software, office procedures, records management, business law and ethics, business accounting, cost accounting, managerial accounting, and payroll, using QuickBooks®, the largest small and medium business computerized accounting software, the internet, keyboarding, Adobe Acrobat Professional, customer service, career marketing, and professional portfolio development.
 Students not only learn in the classroom, but also spend the last 125 hours of their program on an extern site, where, under supervision, they experience firsthand the working environment in which they are preparing to enter.
-Course numbers beginning with OSA through OSD are prerequisites to course numbers beginning with OSE through OSN.
+Course numbers beginning with OSA through OSD are prerequisites to course numbers beginning with OSE through OSH.
+Course numbers beginning with OSE through OSH are prerequisites to course OSJ through OSN.
 Courses OSJ through OSN are prerequisite to course OSI.